epicchainlabs/epicchain-graphical-wizard/docs/storage-schema-overview.md

 Of course, contracts often need to store multiple pieces of data in a single group.
 In these cases each data item has its own unique key.
 The data item's key is pre-pended with the associated hard coded prefix in order to group all related data together in storage.
 The pre-pended prefix also serves to avoid key collisions, since the the key prefix is unique to the group.
-Neo contract languages typically include helper classes to make it easy to manage multiple key/value pairs within a single prefixed group.
+EpicChain contract languages typically include helper classes to make it easy to manage multiple key/value pairs within a single prefixed group.
 For example, the C# Smart Contract Framework provides the `StorageMap` to simplify the management of related data under a common key prefix.